COVID cloud on IPL: BCCI assures safe return to foreign players; Aus suspends flights from India | Sports-Games

 The BCCI stepped in to assuage apprehensions of foreign cricketers, especially Australians, at the IPL as a second wave of COVID-19 infections battered India, prompting the government Down Under to suspend air travel with the country besides asking players to make their ''own arrangements'' for return.

-The fear of being locked out of their own nation drove the likes of Andrew Tye to take an early flight back to Australia along with Kane Richardson and Adam Zampa on Monday.
+The fear of being locked out of their own nation drove the likes of Andrew Tye to take an early flight back to Australia while Kane Richardson and Adam Zampa also exited their franchise Royal Challengers Bangalore's bio-bubble on Monday.

 A day later, Australia announced that it was suspending air travel to and from India till May 15 amid the swirling COVID-19 cases.
 The BCCI wrote to the foreign players telling them that their safe return home will be its responsibility once the tournament ends on May 30.